JUdihouma04/kijana-amazing/README.md

 * CSS - which was used to style the pages incuding the left aside navigation bar

-* Javascript- which was used to make the website interactive in knowing the price especially when you view the merchandise.
+* JavaScript- which was used to make the website interactive in knowing the price especially when you view the merchandise.

 ## Reference
 * Materialize CSS